Techtonica/curriculum/objectives/week-6-assessment.md

 - Recursion
   - A function that solves its problem by calling itself with different arguments
   - examples: Fibonacci, our CSS Selector Code Challenge
-- Promises
-  - You do not need to know all its complexity
-  - You should know that a Promise object has a `then()` function on it and how to use it
 - Jasmine testing
   - Pair Activity & Eventonica